 Another scenario is where the cars are on city or urban streets and a car immediately in front slows or slams on the brakes not leaving the car behind enough time to stop, and then this happens again to a car further behind resulting in multiple cars colliding.

-However, they also say that if there is an overriding need to get out—such as a fire—then it’s of course best to exit the vehicle.
+However, they also say that if there is an overriding need to get out—such as a fire—then it’s, of course, best to exit the vehicle.

-Multiple-car crashes present unique problems to first responders as well.
+Multi-car crashes present unique problems to first responders as well.
 Their first responsibility is to secure the scene and keep further accidents from occurring.
 This is often done by putting out flares or reflectors to warn the oncoming motorists.
 The next order of business is to assess the injuries and determine if anyone needs immediate attention, and then get those who need further treatment to the hospital.

 How is Fault Determined?

 In multi-vehicle crashes, it is often the case that several people are at fault for a portion of the accident.
-One might not be at fault in one collision, but is in another.
+One might not be at fault in one collision but is in another.
 This clouds the issue of who’s to blame and gives leverage to insurance companies who will all point the finger at the other drivers.